AmpersandJS/ampersand-view/DOCS.md

 ## Introduction

-human-view is a
+ampersand-view is a

 ## Bindings

 Bindings are view-level objects that map model properties to specific DOM selectors in the view's template.
-Once bindings are declared, human-view will automatically update the appropriate DOM elements or attributes when the bound model property changes.
+Once bindings are declared, ampersand-view will automatically update the appropriate DOM elements or attributes when the bound model property changes.

 ### textBindings